Scott Johnson (composer): John Somebody and early work

-Later Work
+Later work

 During the 1980s and early 1990s, Johnson composed work for two ensembles of his own, and performed as guitarist.
 The first was an octet with the instrumentation of a large rock band: electric guitars, saxophones, and percussion.
 Beginning in 1989, he organized a quartet of violin, cello, electric guitar, and piano/synthesizer.
 This ensemble released a 1996 CD called Rock/Paper/Scissors, including an instrumental work of that title and a speech sampling work called Convertible Debts.
 During the 1980s Johnson also received his first commission from the Kronos Quartet, and wrote the music for director Paul Schrader's 1988 film Patty Hearst.
 In this project, he returned to the use of recorded speech, featuring Actress Natasha Richardson as Hearst.
 In the 1990s, he wrote an hour long work for the Kronos Quartet, How it Happens, based on the sampled voice of journalist I.F.
 Stone.

-Since 2000, Johnson has continued to write both commissioned works and music for ensembles of his own making.
+From 2000, Johnson continued to write both commissioned works and music for ensembles of his own making.
 These include Americans, a speech sampling work based on the voices of immigrants to the United States, and scored for a septet that resembles an extended rock band.
 Assembly Required is a wholly instrumental work written for the same ensemble.
-Other distinctive instrumentations include Up and Back, for shamisen, electric guitar, cello, and piano; and Bowery Haunt, for electric guitar duo.
-Commissioned works include The Illusion of Guidance for the Bang on a Can All-Stars, Last Time Told for the Cygnus Ensemble, and Stalking Horse, for the American Composer's Orchestra.
+Other distinctive instrumentations include Up and Back commissioned by Japan Society, for shamisen, electric guitar, cello, and piano; and Bowery Haunt, for electric guitar duo.
+Other commissioned works include The Illusion of Guidance for the Bang on a Can All-Stars, Last Time Told for the Cygnus Ensemble, and Stalking Horse, for the American Composer's Orchestra.

-Johnson's largest work to date, Mind Out of Matter, is based on the sampled voice of American philosopher Daniel C. Dennett.
+Johnson's largest work, Mind Out of Matter, is based on the sampled voice of American philosopher Daniel C. Dennett.
 It has been performed and recorded by the contemporary music ensemble Alarm Will Sound.
 This evening length work explores Dennett's scientifically-oriented view of the origins and evolution of religion.
 As with How it Happens and Americans, it engages directly with social and political issues, placing a reality-based text within an expressive musical setting that is ultimately derived from the melodies of the speaker's recorded voice.

-Johnson has been a vocal proponent of opening the classical tradition to influences derived from living popular music.
-He has given talks on this aspect of his work at major universities and conservatories, and his extended essay The Counterpoint of Species looks at the evolution of musical styles through the lens of Darwinian principles.
+Johnson was a vocal proponent of opening the classical tradition to influences derived from living popular music.
+He gave talks on this aspect of his work at major universities and conservatories, and his extended essay The Counterpoint of Species looks at the evolution of musical styles through the lens of Darwinian principles.
 It was published in Arcana: Musicians on Music, edited by John Zorn, and quoted in Piero Weiss and Richard Taruskin's Music in The Western World (2nd Edition).
 Artist residencies include the Rockefeller Foundation's Bellagio Center, and Civitella Ranieri.

+Death

+Johnson was diagnosed with lung cancer in 2021, and died of complications from aspiration pneumonia in Manhattan on March 24, 2023.
+His wife Marlisa Monroe, a classical music publicist, died on the same day.
+They were both aged 70.